compromise-evident/tryRSA/README.md

 Currently, srand() eats time(0) which is Unix time.
 Make sure that either, each instance begins at a unique second of time in relation to time(0), or simply feed srand() any unique unsigned int.
+That's a range of 0 to 4,294,967,295.